DiMaker DiMaker Айырмашылық неде?

 • mask*

-Example for one file:
+Example for a single file:

-[{"%name": "Ivanov", "%score":"100"}]
+[{"%name": "John", "%score":"100"}]

 Example for multiple files:

-[{"%name": "Ivanov", "%score":"100"}, {"%name": "Petrov", "%score":"200"}, {"%name": "Sidorov", "%score":"300"}]
+[{"%name": "John", "%score":"100"}, {"%name": "Jane", "%score":"200"}, {"%name": "Alice", "%score":"300"}]

-To specify the email address, use %email; for the file name, use %filename.
-To send created files to multiple email addresses, separate the email addresses with commas.
-In this case, the sending status in the Drive will be displayed for the first address.
+To specify an email address, use %email, for filename - %filename.
+To send created files to multiple email addresses, separate them by comma.
+The sending status in Drive will be displayed based on the first address.

-Alternative method
+Alternative Method

 • mail_id